 If you want to learn a new skill the good news is there are loads of learning options at your fingertips and lots of them are free or offer a free trial.
-A quick online search is a good place to start, but here’s a few ideas to get you going:
+A quick online search is a good place to start, but here are a few ideas to get you going:

 - Want to boost your digital skills?
-Treehouse offers online courses in web-design, coding and business and has a free 7-day trial
+Treehouse offers online courses in web design, coding and business and has a free 7-day trial

 Free online courses from top universities

 Ready to get your teeth into something a little more weighty?
-Try a Massive Open Online Course – better known as a MOOC.
+Try a Massive Open Online Course – also known as a MOOC.
 These free online courses from top universities give you the chance to try a subject and learn wherever and whenever suits you.
 Courses are short – two to three hours a week over three to six weeks is fairly typical – and are suitable for beginners.
 There’s no shortage of subjects – options include robotics, fairy tales and Dutch, as well as practical options such as writing job applications.
 Find out more at Future Learn or The Open University’s OpenLearn.

 Always fancied carpentry?
 Want to work in marketing?
 A short practical course can be a great low-risk way to try something out or to boost your existing skills.